genquiky/fiji-macros/README.md

 ----

+### * Average Color 2.0
-"Average Color 2.0" --> This macro processes the average color of an image.
+This macro processes the average color of an image.

+### * Bright-Hue-Sat
-"Bright-Hue-Sat” --> It measures stv/med/dev of Brightness, Hue and Saturation statistics of every image and exports to a .txt file.
+It measures stv/med/dev of Brightness, Hue and Saturation statistics of every image and exports to a .txt file.

+### * Change-size
-"Change-size" --> Change size of images, replacing the file.
+Change size of images, replacing the file.
 This macro batch processes all the files in a folder/subfolders.

 ----